 Create a service account and grant the Service Account User role to your employees for the service account.
 You want to grant this role to employees who need permission to start the job.
 When you grant the Service Account User role to the employees, the service account is the resource.

 Now, employees who have been assigned the Service Account User role can act as the service account to start the job.
 In this case the service account is the identity.

 You can use this pattern in cases where you use service accounts to perform operations.
 First, you treat the service account as the resource, and decide who can use it.
 Then, those with the Service Account User role can use the service account as an identity and act as that service account to run operations.

 Users who are Service Account Users for a service account can access all the resources for which the service account has access.
 Therefore be cautious when granting the Service Account User role to a user.

 Migrating data to Google Cloud Platform

 Let’s say that you have some data processing that happens on another cloud provider and you want to transfer the processed data to Google Cloud Platform.
-You can use a service account from the virtual machines on external cloud to push the data to Google Cloud Platform.
+You can use a service account from the virtual machines on the external cloud to push the data to Google Cloud Platform.
 To do this, you must create and download a service account key when you create the service account and then use that key from the external process to call the Cloud Platform APIs.

 Keeping track of service accounts